CodeSteel/HowToGMODServer/README.md

 ### 1. Github
 1. Start by creating a Github account if you don't have one already.
 2. Create a new Github Organization with your ServerName/CompanyName.
-3. Create a new Reposiory for the Gamemode you are developing under that organization.
+3. Create a new Private Reposiory for the Gamemode you are developing under that organization.
+Make sure it is set to Private.

 It should look something like this **github.com/MoonNetwork/DarkRP**